 Extrapolating from this data, an estimated 340X sequence coverage would be required to meet 17 (>16) supporting reads on average for a variant having a VAF of 0.05, with a minimum of 6 supporting reads given sub-sampling error in >99% of cases.
 For a sensitivity level of 0.1 then proportionally less coverage depth would be required.

-Discrepant calls from subsampling (LOD by depth) experiment
+Discrepant calls from subsampling (LOD by depth) experiment (appendix)